goforbg/breaktime-website-6ce08/content/pages/index.md

     grid_items:
       - title: Right When You Need It
         title_align: left
-        content: >-
+        content: >
-          See all of your appointments, work meetings and life events in one place so you know exactly where you need to be at any given time.
+          We want you to **set it, forget it**.
+Set the frequency of your breaks, and it just works.
         content_align: left
         actions: []
         actions_align: left